Create Virtual Reality (VR) projects

 Create a VR project with 360 image

 Nothing captures your attention like a 360° image or video.
 Such assets give you a perception of being there in the scene, without actually being there.
-A 360° image or a video is an abstraction of a real-world panoramic image, which is shot using an
+A 360° image or a video is an abstraction of a real-world panoramic image, which is shot using an omni-directional camera.

 A 360° is an immersive experience.
 In eLearning, 360° images or videos, apart from giving you a sense of presence, makes you relive an experience.
 You can focus on multiple aspects, while gaining a high degree or recall.

 360° images and videos have disrupted industries across multiple verticals.
 From new hire orientation to visualizing complex aerodynamics, 360° assets have given instructors all the power to deliver cutting-edge training programs.